gator1/jepsen/postgres-rds/README.md

 Well one way to look at it is that any client server interaction is a special case of a two node cluster.
 ACID consistency defines serializability and consistency guarantees with respect to the server's response to various clients requests.
 But it doesn't address the issue of the client and the server disagreeing on what took place.
-It is entirely possible that a transaction failed, but due to a network problem, the successful confirmation got lost as a result.
+It is entirely possible that a transaction succeeded, but due to a network problem, the successful confirmation got lost as a result.
+The client would think it failed then.
 In CAP theoretical terms, you encountered a Partition, and Consistency suffered.
 The ugly truth of the matter is that the basic transaction API's do nothing to address this problem, and clients generally don't try to fix or address the problem.